Unleash/unleash-client-python/README.md

 - Many WSGI setups disable threading by default.
 The SDK needs threads to poll for updates in the background.
 - Make sure to set `enable-threads` in your WSGI config.

-If you use multiple processes (processes flag) for scaling, you may need to enable the `lazy-apps` flag.
+When running under uWSGI with multiple processes (using the `--processes` option), you may need to enable the `lazy-apps` option.
 This ensures each process gets a fresh SDK instance.

 See [The Art of Graceful Reloading](https://uwsgi-docs.readthedocs.io/en/latest/articles/TheArtOfGracefulReloading.html#preforking-vs-lazy-apps-vs-lazy) for more details.